KatyaKaperskaya/rsschool-cv/cv.md

 ## __*About me*__
-I have knowledge in python, Django framework.
+I have knowledge in Python.
 I have an extraordinary thinking, I can work in multitasking mode.
 Looking for a friendly team to work on joint projects.
 Doing sports.

 ## __*Key skills*__
 __*Languages*__